angelperezleon/wgProxyList/README.md

  **Purpose**

-Protect MediaWiki or other CMS based installation with a list of spam offending IP address found over at "Stop Forum Spam".
+Protect MediaWiki or other CMS based installations with a list of spam offending IP address found over at "Stop Forum Spam".

 **Installation**